 It's a thankless job, but someone's got to do it!
 GMing is one of those tasks that everyone has opinions on, but practical experience is king.
 Even so, there are tips and tools of the trade that can help.
 Happy gaming!

-Riding the Lightning

-GMing in Pokeymanz is a lot of work.
+Riding the Lightning GMing in Pokeymanz is a lot of work.
 A GM's job is to set up the situation and the story, present challenges, and then make a lot (a LOT) on calls on what does and doesn't fly.
 As a very open and narrative system, Pokeymanz asks a lot of a prospective Game Master.
 Pulling aside the curtain, the design goals in Pokeymanz has been to make a rules structure where PCs can ask to do something cool and the rules don't hamper that from happening, and for the book not to have to list every single possible Move, Pokémon, and edge case.
-This means that the system asks for a GM (and players) that are willing to improvise, even more so than in most other systems.
+This means that the system asks for a GM (and players) that are willing to improvise, even more so than in most other systems - and it asks for a GM to know when to toss whole sections of the rules aside in the name of fun.
 However, GMs are not alone!
 In this section, guidelines and resources for GMs will be laid out to help lift some of that burden and give an idea of what's necessary to run a game of Pokeymanz.